 The CVT clutch system is a simple system.
 The clutch balances the engine RPM with the jack shaft RPM, that is it.
-All the clutch dose is keep the balance between engine and jack shaft.
+All the clutch does is keep the balance between engine and jack shaft.

 Starting from a stop: